-A. From zero cents to perhaps as much as thirty cents, in rough terms: depends entirely on the material needed to make it.
+A. From zero cents to perhaps as much as fifty cents, in rough terms: depends entirely on the material needed to make it.
 You can make free .224 and .243 bullets using fired .22 cases and scrap le ad that you pick up from the range.
 You can make free 25 acp bullets from fired shotgun primer cups.
 Click here for jacket and lead wire calculations.

 A typical benchrest quality bullet made with the best commercial jacket available would cost about nine cents.
 A bonded core, partitioned, rebated-boattail heavy-wall ultra-low drag .475 bullet might cost you as much as twenty cents in materials, if you bought them all in small quantity (copper tubing and lead wire, for instance).
 But to buy that same bullet, you'd pay over $1.50 from one of the custom bullet firms -- and chances are, you'd be making something they didn't even offer, at any price!
 If you make a lead bullet, it costs no more than a cast lead bullet.
 But it is usually 100 times more round and precise, 10 times more consistent in weight than the best cast bullets.